TL; DR: A Sprint Review without Stakeholders

 You can book your seat for the training directly by following the corresponding links to the ticket shop.
 If the procurement process of your organization requires a different purchasing process, please contact Berlin Product People GmbH directly.

-✋ Do Not Miss Out and Learn about the Sprint Review Stakeholder: Join the 11,000-plus Strong ‘Hands-on Agile’ Slack Team
+✋ Do Not Miss Out and Learn about the Sprint Review without Stakeholders: Join the 11,000-plus Strong ‘Hands-on Agile’ Slack Team

 I invite you to join the “Hands-on Agile” Slack team and enjoy the benefits of a fast-growing, vibrant community of agile practitioners from around the world.

 If you like to join now all you have to do now is provide your credentials via this Google form, and I will sign you up.
 By the way, it’s free.